 I’ve helped numerous people launch their books on crowdfunding platforms like Kickstarter and IndieGoGo to cover the costs related to self-publishing their books.

 Crowdfunding is a powerful marketing tool and not many authors know how to use it to their advantage.

 Whether you’re new to self-publishing or an old pro, taking on a crowdfunding effort takes extra planning and attention to details.

 I can help you navigate those murky waters and hold your hand through every step of the way.

-I’m helping authors crowdfund their books in two ways:
+I’m helping authors crowdfund their books in three ways:

 Why I self-published my books

 All of the chatter about the topic of those articles got me thinking, “Hmm, there might be something to this…” and some of my friends encouraged me to write a book.